Biography

 He has collaborated with musician/poet PJ Harvey on projects Let England Shake and The Hope Six Demolition Project.
 Murphy and Harvey together published The Hollow of the Hand (Bloomsbury.
 2015) a book of his photography and Harvey’s poetry.
 An exhibition and live presentation of The Hollow of the Hand took place at the Royal Festival Hall, London in 2015 and at Les Recontres d’Arles in France in 2016.

-looks at the curious relationship between Russia and America, and questions the myth of opposites they have created.
-It will be published in 2023
+Strange Love (Setanta Books, 2025) looks at the curious relationship between Russia and America, and questions the myth of opposites they have created.

-As a filmmaker, Murphy shot and directed his feature debut A Dog Called Money (2019) based on a collaborative art project he and PJ Harvey worked on over a number of years.
-Discovering human history through the lives of people they meet in Kosovo, Afghanistan and the US, it is an examination and record of the creative process.
+As a filmmaker, Murphy shot and directed his feature debut A Dog Called Money (2019) based on his collaboration with PJ Harvey.
+Discovering human history through the lives of people they meet in Kosovo, Afghanistan and the US, and a window into the creative process.
 It premiered at the Berlinale in 2019 before going on cinema release.

 He won the Liberty in Media Prize, and was nominated for an Emmy for A Darkness Visible: Afghanistan, his film based around his photographic work in Afghanistan.

-Patti Smith listed his music film The Words that Maketh Murder, as one of her Top 10 artworks, saying “... this unheralded piece is a wisp of humanity celebrating the small things.”
+In ARTFORUM Patti Smith listed Murphy’s music film for The Words that Maketh Murder as one of her Top 10 artworks, saying “... this unheralded piece is a wisp of humanity celebrating the small things.”